Knight CIT – Teen Leadership Opportunities in Bellingham!

-- Price: $135.
-All Knight CITs must own an Adventure Quest Game Book (available for purchase through the registration page).
+- Price: $305.
+All Knight CITs must own an Adventure Quest Game Book (available for purchase during registration or through our online store).

 All would-be and current Knights (including Master and Grandmaster Knights) must attend Knighthood Training, with some exceptions (see “Squires” below).
 Majestic Adventures does not offer any other time to become a Knight CIT except during training.
 However, those that passed Knighthood Training during a previous year may be able to keep their Knighthood rank for the current year without joining training if they have demonstrated adequate scores on their Knight CIT Evaluations.
 This is not recommended and should only be considered if the teen cannot attend the training.

 In addition to being a good education in leadership skills, Knighthood Training is also FUN!
 We frequently play improv games and work on quest leading skills like how to become a variety of characters, lead dynamic scenes, and duel multiple opponents at the same time.

 CITs will be given our Knight CIT Packet with information about the program, including training details, expectations and tips for how to be a good CIT.
 It includes a questionnaire for the Knight-to-be to fill out and give back to us.